Joseph Adamson

 Computational Journalist

 Jonathan Stray is a computational journalist at Columbia University, where he teaches the dual masters degree in computer science and journalism and leads the development of Workbench, an integrated tool for data journalism.
-He’s contributed to The New York Times, The Atlantic, Wired, Foreign Policy and ProPublica.… read more »
+He’s contributed to The New York Times, The Atlantic, Wired, Foreign Policy and ProPublica.
+He was formerly the Interactive Technology Editor at... read more! »

 Edwin Turner